 - 90% of consumers used the internet to find a local business in the last year, with 33% looking every day

 - 82% of consumers read online reviews for local businesses, with 52% of 18-54-year-olds saying they ‘always’ read reviews

 - The average consumer reads 10 reviews before feeling able to trust a business

 - The average consumer spends 13 minutes and 45 seconds reading reviews before making a decision

 Since Facebook’s algorithm takes in a host of factors when determining what to display in a user’s news feed, reviews are an important aspect to enable.
 Beyond enabling reviews, it’s important to engage with your reviews, whether they are positive or negative.
 This goes back to our point about creating an active, personable presence online.
 Negative ratings on Facebook open the door for customer service experiences that illustrate to online users that you take ownership of your business and value your clients.

 In addition to enabling the reviews feature on Facebook, using social media accounts to broadcast positive press that your firm receives is another way to build up your reputation.
 Linking to a newspaper article, interview, or award can help increase your firm’s prestige.
-A law firm in good standing with some recent renown will seem much more appealing than a law firm which solely relies on customer testimonials or their own published statements.
+A law firm in good standing with some recent renown will seem much more appealing than a law firm that relies solely on customer testimonials or their own published statements.

 Having a generalized marketing agency handle your legal advertising can be dangerous if they don’t have expertise in the industry.
 JustLegal Marketing’s exclusive focus on the legal industry, paired with our extensive knowledge marketing our own law firm, allows us to mitigate these risks.
 Discover more ways to improve your firm’s online advertising on the JustLegal Marketing blog.